armanbance/armanbance/README.md

 # Hi there, I'm Arman Bance 👋

-I'm a passionate and driven Computer Science student at **San Jose State University** (GPA: 3.9/4.0) with a keen interest in building impactful and scalable software solutions.
+I'm a passionate and driven Computer Science student at **San Jose State University** with a passion for building impactful and creative software solutions.
 My goal is to leverage my skills in AI, backend development, and full-stack engineering to create innovative products that solve real-world problems.

 ---

 ### 🔭 What I'm Currently Working On

 I am currently a **Software Developer Intern** at the **Stanford School of Medicine**.
-I'm working with a talented team of Stanford alumni and faculty to develop a mobile application that uses AI to automate the discovery of research papers.
-Our aim is to save researchers over 60 minutes per week by streamlining their workflow.
+I'm working in a team with Stanford alumni and faculty to develop a mobile application that uses AI to automate the discovery of research papers.
 My role involves building the backend and algorithms using **Node.js** and **TypeScript** to find relevant papers, integrate with existing research profiles, and develop an intelligent AI chatbot assistant.

 ---